 Many thanks to the PB Cambridge Outreach Committee, Budget Delegates, City staff, the Stanford Crowdsourced Democracy Team, and all of the volunteers and participants who helped make the City's third PB cycle a success!

 Status of Winning PB3 Projects

 The $706,000 in FY18 capital funds for the seven winning projects from the third PB cycle became available on July 1, 2017.
-The graphic below displays the status of each project as of January 9, 2019.
+The graphic below displays the status of each project as of June 2, 2021.
+Check out a map of the completed projects here.
 We'll continue to update this information as more work is completed.

 Additional notes about some of the projects:

 - Safer crosswalks for busy roads: Flashing light signs were installed at five locations- Massachusetts Ave @Davenport Street, Massachusetts @Dudley Street, Massachusetts Ave @Washburn Avenue, Prospect Street @St Mary Road, Huron Avenue @West Cambridge Youth Center.

 Hydration Stations funded through PB have been installed in:

 - Charles Park (1), Corcoran (Raymond) (1), Donnelly Field (1), Front (1), Green Rose (1), Hastings (1), High School Extensions (Old Longfellow School) (1), Hoyt (1), Joan Lorentz Library (1), Lafayette (1), Lee and West (1), Lopez St. Park (1), Market Street Park (1), McElroy (1), MLK School (1), Pine St. Park (1), Riverside Press (1), Russell (1), Squirrel Brand (1), Waverly Path (1), Yerxa Underpass (1).
 Total = 21

 PB Cycle 3 Timeline